Fullness — or the experience of physical satiation — is a challenging area for many people in recovery from dieting or disordered eating.

 Some factors that influence satisfaction include:

-• Aromas, such as the smell of freshly baked bread or barbeque
+- Aromas, such as the smell of freshly baked bread or barbecue

-• Appearance, such as colourful plate, comforting beige foods, and fresh-looking food
+- Appearance, such as colourful plates, comforting beige foods, and fresh-looking food

 While eating until fullness is challenging for many people, so can stopping at comfortable fullness.
 To clarify, it’s completely normal to eat past fullness sometimes and even “experienced” Intuitive Eaters do this.
 The difference is that eating past fullness on occasion is viewed as part of normal eating and met with compassion rather than judgment.

-That said, regularly eating past fullness can be an uncomfortable experience, and you may wish to learn how to stop doing this for this reason alone.
+That said, regularly eating past fullness can be uncomfortable, and you may wish to learn how to stop for this reason alone.

 Some of the reasons may include:

-• Filling up on unsatisfying foods.
-You can certainly get full by eating low-calorie, high-fibre foods, but it’s not the same as eating enough.
-Living on bland food?
-It’s possible you’re missing the satisfaction factor — you continue to eat searching for the thing that’s missing.
+- Filling up on unsatisfying foods.
+You can undoubtedly get full by eating low-calorie, high-fibre foods, but it’s not the same as eating enough and living on bland food.
+You may be missing the satisfaction factor—you keep eating, searching for what’s missing.
 You can get full on a bowl of popcorn, but it doesn’t mean that it will be satisfying.

-• Missing macronutrients.
-Under-eating one of any of the three macronutrients — the building blocks of life — such as carbohydrate, fat, and protein can lead you to eat beyond fullness.
+- Missing macronutrients.
+Under-eating any of the three macronutrients — the building blocks of life — such as carbohydrates, fats, and proteins, can lead you to eat beyond your fullness.

-• Not eating enough overall.
-Eating an insufficient amount of food for your body can make it difficult to stop eating once you begin and can make you susceptible to binge eating.
-In my experience, most people vastly underestimate the amount of food they need.
+- Not eating enough overall.
+Eating too little food for your body can make it difficult to stop once you start, and can make you more susceptible to binge eating.
+In my experience, most people vastly underestimate how much food they need.

-• Recovering from mental/emotional food restriction.
-It’s common to eat past fullness when you’re recovering not only from physical restriction but emotional/mental food deprivation.
+- Recovering from mental/emotional food restriction.
+It’s common to eat past fullness when you’re recovering not only from physical restriction but also from emotional/mental food deprivation.

-• Still in diet/disordered eating recovery.
-“Extreme hunger” or experiencing an intense urge to keep eating past fullness can persist if your body is under its natural set-point range.
+- Still in diet/disordered eating recovery.
+“Extreme hunger,” or an intense urge to keep eating past fullness, can persist if your body is within its natural set-point range.

-• Food is looped in with an adverse event.
+- Food is linked to an adverse event.
 Trauma and/or adverse events can impact our relationship to food and our bodies.
 If you find it difficult to stop eating a specific food or foods or find it challenging to stop eating overall, there could be something here worth exploring with a safe other (although food restriction is important to work through, it’s not always due to some form of food restriction — contrary to what you might hear.)

 Should I stop eating at fullness or satisfaction?

-In general, you want to aim for both fullness and satisfaction.
+In general, aim for both fullness and satisfaction.
 That is both physical and emotional satiation.
 Eating foods that fill both the belly and feed the soul is so helpful when it comes to reclaiming a peaceful relationship with food.
-They each play an important role.
+They each play an essential role.

-In the ideal world, everyone would have the chance to eat for fullness and satisfaction.
+In the ideal world, everyone would have the chance to eat until they are delighted.
 But this isn’t always possible.
 Sometimes getting enough food is already a struggle.
-You may not have a say in what and how much you get to eat.
+You may not have a say in what you eat or how much.
 Keep in mind that fullness always comes before satisfaction.
-Eating enough always takes precedence over getting to eat foods that we enjoy or find novelty in.
+Eating enough always takes precedence over getting to eat foods that we enjoy or find novel.

 Keep in mind that there are low-cost ways to increase a food’s satisfaction factor, including seasoning the food adequately with salt and pepper; cooking foods in fats such as oils or butter; creating bases out of onion, garlic, carrot, celery, and/or green pepper; using broths or bouillon cubes to add flavour; leaning on less expensive but flavourful cuts of meat; using raw and cooked versions of ingredients, such as garlic and onions; playing with different textures or temperatures in a single meal (e.g. pizza with a crunchy salad, hot curry next to cold raita, warm pad Thai with a cool mango salad); using full-fat ingredients; adding inexpensive condiments such as hot sauce, soy sauce, chilli sauce, mustards, and so on; using nuts, seeds, toasted breadcrumbs, and broken tortilla chips for crunch.